Niloy-Chakraborty/Niloy-Chakraborty/Readme.md

 # Hey there 👋 !!
-My Name is Niloy, and I am a Masters's student at the University of Stuttgart (Infotech - Computer Science and Electrical Engineering).
+I am Niloy Chakraborty, and currently, I am pursuing my MSc. in Information Technology at the University of Stuttgart.
+I am a highly motivated and goal-oriented professional with over 2 years of full-time work experience in Computer Vision, Machine Learning and Deep Learning.
+I believe in the use of technology and human intellect to solve complex business problems and provide state-of-the-art solutions.

 ## Reach Out to Me
 <p>